An isomorphism of motivic Galois groups: Motivic realization

 Since $\Hn$ is a flat $\Lambda$-module, $\ch(\iehm)$ is canonically equivalent to the category of $\Hn$-comodules in $\ch(\Lambda)$ (Fact~\ref{thm:comod-basic}), and we can consider the following composition of monoidal functors:

 where the last term denotes the category of $\Hn$-comodules in $\Der{\Lambda}$.
 The upshot of the discussion so far is that we obtain a diagram

 of monoidal functors which commutes up to monoidal isomorphism.
-To apply Fact~\ref{pro:A-universal} we still need to verify the following Lemma. \begin{lem} Let $K\in\Der{\Lambda}$, $\Lambda$ a principal ideal domain.
-Then the coaction of $\Hn$ on $\rea(K_{\mathrm{cst}})$ is trivial. \end{lem} \begin{proof} We may assume that $K$ is projective cofibrant consisting of free $\Lambda$-modules in each degree (for example by~\cite[Proposition~4.4]{choudhury-gallauer:dg-hty}). $K_{\mathrm{cst}}$ is projective cofibrant , and in each degree consists of a direct sum of $\Lambda(\spec(k))$, the presheaf represented by $\spec(k)$.
+To invoke the universal property of $\ealga$ (Fact~\ref{pro:A-universal}) we still need to verify the following Lemma. \begin{lem} Let $K\in\Der{\Lambda}$, $\Lambda$ a principal ideal domain.
+Then the coaction of $\Hn$ on $\rea(K_{\mathrm{cst}})$ is trivial. \end{lem} \begin{proof} We may assume that $K$ is projective cofibrant consisting of free $\Lambda$-modules in each degree (for example by~\cite[Proposition~4.4]{choudhury-gallauer:dg-hty}). $K_{\mathrm{cst}}$ is projective cofibrant, and in each degree consists of a direct sum of $\Lambda(\spec(k))$, the presheaf represented by $\spec(k)$.
 Hence $\dL C^{*}(K_{\mathrm{cst}})=C^{*}(K_{\mathrm{cst}})$ is a complex which in each degree consists of a direct sum of $C(\spec(k))$ on which $\Hn$ coacts trivially.
 Hence $\Hn$ also coacts trivially on $\rea(K_{\mathrm{cst}})$. \end{proof}

 \begin{cor} Assume that $\Lambda$ is a principal ideal domain.
-There is a morphism of bialgebras $\ealga\to\Hn$ inducing $\an:\Ha\to\Hn$ and rendering the following diagrams commutative up to monoidal isomorphism:
+There is a morphism of bialgebras $\ealga\to\Hn$ inducing $\ane:\Ha\to\Hn$ and rendering the following diagrams commutative up to monoidal isomorphism:

 \end{cor} There are two ways to obtain similar statements in the stable setting.
 The easier one is to check that $\ealga\to\Hn$ passes to the localizations $\alga\to\Hns$ and consider the composition

 This will be sufficient for our main theorem, and we will pursue it in~§\ref{sec:asp.eff}.
 However, it might seem more natural and lead to stronger results to extend the construction of $C^{*}$ to the level of spectra and derive the resulting functor.
 This will be done in~§\ref{sec:a2n-stable}.